Tuesday, April 7, 2015

 (c) 1,

-(d) non of these.
+(d) none of these.

 ANSWER: (a).

-EXPLANATION: We assume x as length, hence x has dimensions = [L].
+EXPLANATION: We assume x as length; hence x has dimensions = [L].
 The whole term Sin⁻¹(x/a - 1) is an angle (radian) hence it is dimensionless.
-In this (x/a - 1) is the ratio (Sine) hence dimensionless, thus x and a must-have the same dimension that of L. Now,
+In this, (x/a - 1) is the ratio (Sine), hence dimensionless; thus x and a must have the same dimension, that of L. Now,

 [ dx/√(2ax-x²)] = [L/√L²] =[L⁰] and